Underpaid but Overworked: The Reality of Filipino Teachers in 2026

 - realistic timelines for reports and submissions

-At the day-to-day level, teachers need ways to reduce repeated work immediately.
+At the day-to-day level, teachers need ways to cut repeated work right now.

 Why shared resources matter

-One practical way to lower overload is resource sharing.
-If teachers can reuse high-quality lesson plans, activities, and exam materials, they recover hours that would otherwise be spent recreating the same work.
+Resource sharing is one of the few levers teachers can pull immediately.
+When you can reuse high-quality lesson plans, activities, and exam materials, you recover hours that would otherwise go into recreating the same work.

-That does not solve compensation issues, but it does reduce unpaid extra labor.
-Tools like GuroHub become valuable not because they replace teachers, but because they respect teachers' time.
+That does not fix compensation, but it does reduce unpaid extra labor.
+Tools like GuroHub matter not because they replace teachers, but because they respect teachers' time.

 Filipino teachers should not have to choose between doing good work and having a life outside school.
-A serious conversation about education must include both workload and compensation, not one without the other.
+A serious conversation about education has to include both workload and compensation, not one without the other.